dream-gcm/usermanual/source/Chapter3.md

 * `extract-label_years.f` - relabel spectral data with information about the year and daynumber
 * `global_mean.f` - creates spectral data with the global mean of the input file but no horizontal variations
 * `global_mean_resting.f` - same but with no wind at all
-* `growth.f` - calculates growth rates in a quadratic vorticity norm (for analysis from the modefinder, see Chapter 4 section 4i)
+* `growth.f` - calculates growth rates in a quadratic vorticity norm (for analysis from the modefinder, see [Chapter 4, section 4](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#a-diagnosis-of-normal-modes-and-time-independent-solutions))
 * `make_inst2.f` - extracts a single record from a sequence to furnish a singe initial condition
 * `make_inst.f` - same with KOUNT and DAY set to zero
 * `modify_metadata.f` - to update timing information on history files